Skip to main content

 The red curve shows how much cash has multiplied (right scale) over the projection period in the case without bankruptcy, and the blue curve shows the years to bankruptcy, or default (left scale) if the company does go bankrupt.
 The solid dot is the baseline case.

-Note that a large number of impact variables (impact #40 to #140) make practically no impact to the chosen outcome.
-Some impact variables (#140 to 160) make positive impacts while some others (#1 to #40) make a negative impact.
+Note that a large number of impact variables (impact #40 to #140) make practically no impact on the chosen outcome.
+Some impact variables (#140 to 160) make positive impacts, while some others (#1 to #40) make a negative impact.

 Monte-Carlo simulation as a way to manage various scenarios